• Skip to primary navigation

 • 2 eggs

-• 1 cup milk of your choice warmed slightly
+• 1 cup milk warmed slightly

-• 2 teaspoons vanilla bean paste {or 1 ½ teaspoons vanilla extract}
+• 2 teaspoons vanilla bean paste or 1½ teaspoons vanilla extract

-• 1 cup flour
+• 1 cup all-purpose flour

-• ¼ teaspoon salt
+• ¼ teaspoon sea salt

-• 2 tablespoons sugar
+• 2 tablespoons granulated sugar

 Instructions